cea-hpc/modules/INSTALL.rst

     .. versionchanged:: 4.8
        Element ``variant`` added

+.. instopt:: --with-variant-shortcut=SHORTCUTLIST

+ Define the shortcut characters that could be used to specify variant names.
+ Each element in SHORTCUTLIST is a variant name associated to a shortcut character (e.g., ``foo=%``).
+Shortcuts cannot exceed a length of 1 character and cannot be alphanumeric characters ([A-Za-z0-9]) or characters with already a special meaning ([+~/@=-]).
+Elements in SHORTCUTLIST are separated by ``:``. (default=)

+ .. only:: html

+    .. versionadded:: 4.8

 .. instopt:: --with-editor=BIN

  Name or full path of default editor program to use to open modulefile through